-What has been acknowledged in the economic literature is that politico-economic conflicts arise from the diverging interests of individuals and groups.
 What has been neglected, however, is the role of divergences in beliefs and ideology.
 When looking at actual economic policy-making processes it is easy to see how much time and effort is invested in interpreting socio-economic reality, defining goals and evaluating alternative policies.
-In fact, these processes are not only driven by diverging interests, but by divergences in beliefs and ideology.
+12 In fact, these processes are not only driven by diverging interests, but by divergences in beliefs and ideology.
 They are needed to establish a commonly accepted basis for collective action.
-Without such processes economic policy-making would reduce to finding a rational solution to some (possibly complicated) socio-economic puzzle, and there would often be a unique, socially efficient solution - just as traditional models of economic policy-making suggest.
-As argued throughout this paper, such a view would miss the essence of much real-life policy-making.
+Without such processes economic policy-making would be reduced to finding a rational solution to some (possibly complicated) socio-economic puzzle, and there would often be a unique, socially efficient solution - just as traditional models of economic policy-making in the Tinbergen tradition suggest (see Tinbergen, 1956).
+As argued throughout this chapter, such a view would miss the essence of much real-life policy-making.

 In the cognitive-evolutionary approach economic policy provides collective solutions to economic and social conflicts.
-There are three basic ways to ease such conflicts (see the dotted arrows in Figure 2).
+There are three basic ways to ease such conflicts (see the dotted arrows in Figure 6.2).
 One is to provide additional (collective) resources to reduce scarcity.
 This may also help to reduce interdependencies that may be disconnected by designing specific policy instruments for specific aspects of an interconnected problem area.
 For instance, allocative and distributive aspects can be disconnected by designing separate policy instruments for achieving the respective goals.
-Aside from providing collective resources and disconnecting problem aspects, a third main way of solving societal conflicts through politics is to provide a common platform that allows to balance beliefs and interests by collective interpretations.
+Aside from providing collective resources and disconnecting problem aspects, a third main way of solving societal conflicts through politics is to provide a common platform that allows the balance of beliefs and interests by collective interpretations.
 Before discussing this latter function of the political process more extensively, I focus on the emergence of economic-policy problems.

-3.2.
-Individual Level: The Emergence of Problems
+3.2 Individual Level: the Emergence of Problems